Neha471/nagpFrontend/README.md

 - Docker Compose (v2.0 or later)

+## Setup Docker
+Your docker should be running before starting the container.

 ## Backend Services

 Before running the frontend container, you need to start the backend microservices using Docker Compose: